-In 2012, a subsidiary issued Sharia'a Compliant Trust Certificates of US\$ 300 million (AED 1,101.9 million) at an expected profit rate of 5.15% per annum.
+In June 2017, a subsidiary issued Sharia'a Compliant Trust Certificates of PKR 4,000 million (AED 137.6 million) at an expected profit rate equal to 6 M Kibor plus 50 bps per annum.
 Realised profit on these certificates is payable semi-annually in arrears.
-The terms of sukuk include transfer of identified assets comprising Ijarah assets of the subsidiary, to Tamweel Funding III Limited ("the Issuer").
-The certificates are listed on the Irish Stock Exchange, Ireland and mature in 2017.
+The certificates are privately placed among the local banks and financial institution.